-Connecting Palette to your Computer
+Connecting to your Computer

 As with other USB bus-powered peripherals, connecting Palette through a USB Hub or other device (examples: monitor, keyboard, or active extension) can compromise stability.
-If a direct connection is impossible, be sure to use a powered USB 3.0 hub.

 USB-C Macbook Users: We've tested Palette with the official Apple USB-C to USB-A single port dongle and Apple USB-C AV Digital Multiport dongle.

 At this time, we cannot recommend any third-party adapters or hubs—many are known to compromise stability when used to connect Palette.